 - Charles Barnard | Encouraging city dwellers to grow veggies wherever they can—in the 1880s.

 - Carol Bowlby | Feeding a family with a small, urban garden in 1984 in Halifax, Nova Scotia.
 Watch the short documentary that follows her through one growing season.

 - The Dervaes Family | 1990s onward | See their garden in the video playlist below.

 Some of the advice in the victory garden pamphlets sounds familiar today, and some of it seems outdated.

 For example, gardeners were encouraged to water deeply and less frequently—that’s something we know works best.
 There is also a lot of deep digging and tilling before sowing, which is something many of us avoid today.
 And everything is grown in long rows, which is efficient when horses or machinery are used but not always the best use of space for a smaller home garden.

 Organic gardening appears non-existent.
 All those chemical developed during the war would not go to waste.

 Some of the old victory garden footage from the 1940s shows the liberal and reckless application of all sorts of pesticides and herbicides without any protective gear or apparent concern for the side effects.
-But cabbage worms be damned.
+But cabbage worms shall not exist!

 If squirrels were ruining your plants, no problem—the official advice was to just leave some strychnine-poisoned oats for them, or maybe use a calcium cyanide fumigant.
 Mind you, they did advise you avoid breathing the dust.